getgrav/grav-learn/pages/02.content/01.content-pages/docs.md

 !!
 A sample **One-Page Skeleton** using a **Modular Page** can be found in the [Grav Downloads](https://getgrav.org/downloads/skeletons).

-Each of these page types follow the same basic structure, so before we can get into the nitty-gritty of each type, we must explain how pages in Grav are constructed.
+Each of these page types follows the same basic structure, so before we can get into the nitty-gritty of each type, we must explain how pages in Grav are constructed.

 !!
 A Module, because it is intended to be part of another page, is inherently not a page you can reach directly via a URL.
 Because of this, all modular pages are by default set as **non-routable**.